-The EY global policy on client and engagement acceptance sets out principles for member firms to determine whether to accept a new client, a new engagement with an existing client, or to continue with an existing client or engagement.
+Global policy on client and engagement acceptance and continuance determine whether to accept a new client, a new engagement with an existing client, or to continue with an existing client or engagement.
 These principles are fundamental to maintaining quality, managing risk, protecting EY people and meeting regulatory requirements.
 The EY global policy on client and engagement acceptance is an example of a policy issued by EYG to help ensure the adherence to EY values, to address network risk and to drive consistency in the System of Quality Management.